yawenl/NLP_DEMO/README.md

 index_start and index_end to build new clause based on old existing clauses. index_start should be the index of the proposition before the defined word clause.
 FindProposition() helps finding index of the proposition.

-Things to do:
+- Things to do:
   - get the word node of provided word_index in FindProposition() is not finished
   - Replace which/that with the actual object
   - Add subject when one clause does not have one
   How: which has a relation (nsubjpass) with the verb verb has a relation (acl:relcl) with the subject

 These propositions' tags are:
 WDT

 Oct 26:
 - Finished ReplacePropositionWithSubject(): if one clause starts with a proposition representing another noun, replace it with that noun

-Things to do:
+- Things to do:
   - get the word node of provided word_index in FindProposition() is not finished
   - test ReplacePropositionWithSubject()
   - add subject to a clause that does not have one
   - need to check whether getSource() returns a IndexedWord with index (in FindProposition())

 Oct 27:
 - fixed ReplacePropositionWithSubject();
 - index in IndexedWord is starting from 1 NOT 0;
 - getSource() will return a IndexedWord with index.

-Things to do:
+- Things to do:
   - Keep debuging FindProposition() and findNerClause().

 Oct 29:
 - fix CreateClauseFromClause
 - remove FindProposition()

-Things to do:
+- Things to do:
   - test time clause separation and subj replacement with large test cases.

+Nov 15:
+- fixed new ner(location, date, time) clauases insertion order problem
+- add "WP" into preposition replace list; but the SemanticGraph does not always find the accurate acl:relcl relation
+- does not count "mark" as internal clause words relations when removing meaningless prepostions
+- Things to do:
+  - Kepp testing sentences after "Clonaid ...."
+  - standford online demo shut down today; need to check the clause cut due to name entity later when the online demo works